Carbon offset platform

-This project therefore benefits approximately 200,000 people.The project has lost of benefits because traditional three-stone fires:
+This project therefore benefits approximately 200,000 people.The project has lots of benefits because traditional three-stone fires:

 - Consume a huge amount of wood resulting in major deforestation.
 It also takes a lot of time to collect all this wood.
 This time can be spent on education and other activities.

 - Produce lots of smoke and so cause health problems such and lung cancer and child pneumonia.
 This mostly affects women and children.

 RIPPLE Africa has made this fuel efficient cook stove a way of life and has significantly reduced Malawi’s

 greenhouse gas emissions.
 Have a look at our video on YouTube: https://youtu.be/9yJb9FTY5AM

 RIPPLE Africa will use the funds from the sale of the credits to expand the project and support other RIPPLE Africa activities such as fish conservation, tree planting, forest conservation, education and health care services.
 RIPPLE Africa wants to expand the project so that 500,000 people will benefit from this fuel efficient cook stove.

 - Health issues of traditional cook stoves http://cleancookstoves.org/impact-areas/health/

 - Environment issues of traditional cook stoves http://cleancookstoves.org/impact-areas/environment/index.html